HL7/cql/input/pages/02-authorsguide.md

 X starts more than 3 days before start Y
 ```

-The first expression returns [.kw]#true# if the start of X is within the interval beginning three days before the start of Y and ending just before the start of Y. The second expression returns [.kw]#true# if the start of X is within the interval beginning just after three days before the start of Y and ending just before the start of Y. The third expression returns [.kw]#true# if the start of X is three days or more before the start of Y. And the fourth expression returns [.kw]#true# if the start of X is more than three days before the start of Y.
+The first expression returns <span class="kw">true</span> if the start of X is within the interval beginning three days before the start of Y and ending just before the start of Y. The second expression returns <span class="kw">true</span> if the start of X is within the interval beginning just after three days before the start of Y and ending just before the start of Y. The third expression returns <span class="kw">true</span> if the start of X is three days or more before the start of Y. And the fourth expression returns <span class="kw">true</span> if the start of X is more than three days before the start of Y.

-Timing phrases can also support inclusive comparisons using [.kw]#on or# and [.kw]#or on# syntax.
+Timing phrases can also support inclusive comparisons using <span class="kw">on or</span> and <span class="kw">or on</span> syntax.
 For example:

 ``` cql
 X starts 3 days or less before or on start Y
 X starts less than 3 days on or after end Y
 ```

-The first expression returns [.kw]#true# if the start of X is within the interval beginning three days before the start of Y and ending exactly on the start of Y. The second expression returns [.kw]#true# if the start of X is within the interval beginning exactly on the end of Y and ending less than 3 days after the end of Y.
+The first expression returns <span class="kw">true</span> if the start of X is within the interval beginning three days before the start of Y and ending exactly on the start of Y. The second expression returns <span class="kw">true</span> if the start of X is within the interval beginning exactly on the end of Y and ending less than 3 days after the end of Y.

-Note that [.kw]#on or# and [.kw]#or on# can be used with both [.kw]#before# and [.kw]#after#.
+Note that <span class="kw">on or</span> and <span class="kw">or on</span> can be used with both <span class="kw">before</span> and <span class="kw">after</span>.
 This flexibility is to allow for natural phrasing.

-Timing phrases also allow the use of [.kw]#within# to establish a range for comparison:
+Timing phrases also allow the use of <span class="kw">within</span> to establish a range for comparison:

 ``` cql
 X starts within 3 days of start Y
 ```

-This expression returns [.kw]#true# if the start of X is in the interval beginning three days before the start of Y and ending 3 days after the start of Y.
+This expression returns <span class="kw">true</span> if the start of X is in the interval beginning three days before the start of Y and ending 3 days after the start of Y.

-In addition, if either comparand is a [.id]#Date# or [.id]#Time# value, rather than an interval, it can be used in any of the timing phrases without the boundary access modifiers:
+In addition, if either comparand is a <span class="id">Date</span> or <span class="id">Time</span> value, rather than an interval, it can be used in any of the timing phrases without the boundary access modifiers:

 ``` cql
 dateTimeX within 3 days of dateTimeY